77777kaz77777/documentation/fedora/DNF_Configuration_Guide.md

 # DNF Configuration Guide
+# For the complete configuration file, please visit the linux-maintenance-and-dotfiles repository.
 This guide explains the key parameters found in `/etc/dnf/dnf.conf` to optimize Fedora's package manager for performance and reliability.

 ## Overview